Precious Moloi-Motsepe: Philanthropy

 She cofounded the Motsepe Foundation with her husband in 1999, with a mission to contribute towards eradicating poverty and to sustainably improve the living conditions and standards of living of poor, unemployed and marginalized people in South Africa, Africa and the world.
 In 2002 she took over its leadership as Chief Executive Officer and leads five main programmes: education and leadership; gender equality; community development; sport, music and arts; and social cohesion.
 In 2012, she spearheaded the Gender Responsive Budget Initiative, advocating for reviews and analysis of national plans and budgets to ensure that the needs of women are specifically and equally addressed.
 The Gender Responsive Budget Initiative has since been adopted by the South African parliament.

-In 2015, she and her husband were honored by the Keep a Child Alive Foundation for their efforts addressing the issues of social and economic inequality of Africa’s poorest people, and for their generous support of HIV and AIDS initiatives over the years.
+In 2015, she and her husband were honored by the Keep a Child Alive Foundation for their efforts addressing the issues of social and economic inequality of Africa's poorest people, and for their generous support of HIV and AIDS initiatives over the years.

 In 2017 she published The Precious Little Black Book to empower South African women with information about their rights, health and economic empowerment.
-Following this, she took over the reins from Melinda Gates as co-chair of the global women’s philanthropic organization Maverick Collective in 2018.
+Following this, she took over the reins from Melinda Gates as co-chair of the global women's philanthropic organization Maverick Collective in 2018.

 In 2020, she donated R5 million to the University of Cape Town through the Motsepe Foundation.
 The donation, made at the outset of the COVID-19 pandemic, was allocated to assist with university sustainability, as well as the procurement of laptops and data for students to resume learning remotely.

 In 2021, she donated a further R2 million to the University of Cape Town through the Motsepe Foundation, to assist students who completed their studies but were unable to graduate and receive their degree certificates because of student debt.
+In 2023, through the Motsepe Foundation, she extended her support to all 26 South African universities through a R30 million donation for student registration, fees and historical debt.